With so many options, planning your kitchen project can be tough. Choosing cabinets for your home can be confusing.

-With Nuzum's Design Center you can rest easy.
-Our cabinet designer, Leslie, will walk you through your project step-by-step.
-Leslie has a degree in Interior Design and an extensive art background.
-In Leslie's 17+ years of experience she has designed thousands of kitchens.
-With her help planning your kitchen or bath just got much easier.
+With Nuzum’s Design Center you can rest easy.
+Our cabinet designer, Oscar at our Viroqua location will walk you through your project step-by-step.
+With his help planning and guidance your kitchen or bath just got much easier.

 Your first step is to call and set up an appointment for an in home design visit.
 We’ll discuss your goals and take measurements.
 Once you’ve chosen the cabinets computer generated drawings will allow you to visualize your completed kitchen.
 We’ll help you find a contractor and make your dream kitchen a reality.